-Stefan believes “You can’t improve wine in the cellar, only make it worse.”
-A short fermentation is preferred, as the Rumpfs believe a long fermentation will remove fruit and freshness of character in the wines.
-Fermentations occur spontaneously with natural yeast for the fruity wines, and though ambient yeast strains inhabitat the 10+ year old stuck used for the Grosses Gewächs, sometimes a neutral strain of cultured yeast is required to complete its fermentation.
+Kuger-Rumpf’s vineyards are farmed sustainably; bees are kept nearby to facilitate pollination and aid in overall bio-diversity.
+Periodically sheep are allowed to roam the vines helping to control underbrush.
+All vineyards are hand harvested to ensure that only optimally ripe grapes are selected.
+Stefan believed that “you can’t improve wine in the cellar, only make it worse,” and Georg has continued his cellar work with this philosophy in mind.
+Fermentations occur spontaneously with ambient yeast for the fruity wines.
+Ambient yeasts are preferred though sometimes a neutral strain of cultured yeast is required to complete its fermentation.
 Often the wines stay on their gross lees well into spring.
-The wines produced show the best of his renowned vineyard sites, with haunting brilliance, concentration and extract.
+The wines produced show the best of Kruger-Rumpf’s renowned vineyard sites, with brilliance, concentration and extract.

 For more information, please view the Terry Theise catalog here.